 Follow Beyond Frosting:

-This Lucky Charms Marshmallow Ice Cream cereal milk flavored vanilla ice cream layered with the marshmallow fluff and Lucky Charms marshmallows.
-It’s gooey, sweet and all together magical.
+This Lucky Charms Marshmallow Ice Cream recipe is a cereal milk flavored homemade vanilla ice cream that is layered with marshmallow fluff and Lucky Charms marshmallows.

 - 1 cup whole milk